HUMA1902 English Language and Academic Communication II

 - Level 1 elective

 - This unit focuses on English language and academic communication skills for tertiary study.
 Students learn to produce clear, concise research reports and presentations on contemporary academic topics.
 They become familiar with research methods and design, and learn to interpret, analyse and critically evaluate research evidence.
 Students work individually and collaboratively to develop and apply language skills, intercultural understandings, and multimodal communication techniques.

 - Students are able to (1) prepare and deliver a research presentation on a contemporary topic of academic interest; (2) interact fluently with multiple speakers and contribute relevant ideas; (3) listen to discussions, and identify direct and implied meanings; (4) read and critically evaluate research reports on contemporary topics of academic interest; (5) write a clear, concise research report; (6) identify, apply and evaluate collaborative learning strategies; (7) apply intercultural understandings for effective academic communication in English; and (8) use multimodal techniques to aid research and communication.

-- Typically this unit is assessed in the following ways: (1) major research project; (2) active participation in class and online; and (3) in-class test.
+- Indicative assessments in this unit are as follows: (1) major research project; (2) active participation in class and online; and (3) in-class test.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.